rust-lang/book/nostarch/chapter03.md

 what statements and expressions are and how their differences affect the bodies of functions.

-* Statements - are instructions that perform some action and do not return a value.
+* **Statements **: are instructions that perform some action and do not return a value.
-* Expressions - evaluate to a resultant value.
+* **Expressions **: evaluate to a resultant value.
 Let’s look at some examples.

 We’ve actually already used statements and expressions.
 Creating a variable and assigning a value to it with the `let` keyword is a statement.
 In Listing 3-1, `let y = 6;` is a statement.